AdvancedResearchComputing/arc-rtd/docs/resources/compute/huckleberry.md

 # Huckleberry

+!!! warning
+    Huckleberry is scheduled to be retired in Spring 2022.
+Please consider one of our other [GPU resources](gpu) for deep learning applications.

 ## Overview
 Huckleberry is a high performance computing system targeted at deep learning applications.
 Huckleberry consists of two login nodes and Fourteen IBM Minksy S822LC compute nodes.
 Each of the compute nodes is equipped with: